WPBeginner

 After the installation, WordPress runs queries to this database to dynamically generate HTML pages for your website or blog.

-WordPress uses MySQL as its database management system, which is a software installed on your WordPress hosting server.
+WordPress uses MySQL as its database management system, which is software installed on your WordPress hosting server.
 Your WordPress database is also stored on the same server.

-This location however is not accessible on most shared hosting environments.
+This location is not accessible on most shared hosting environments.
 However, if you are on a VPS hosting plan or a dedicated server, then you can use command line tools to locate the database.

-Most often it is located at the following path:
+Most often, it is located at the following path:

 /var/lib/mysql/your_database_name